-Royal Mail slapped with £50m fine for breaking competition law
+Royal Mail slapped with £50 million fine for breaking competition law

 -

-Royal Mail slapped with £50m fine for breaking competition law
+Royal Mail slapped with £50 million fine for breaking competition law

-The communications regulator has fined Royal Mail £50 million for a “serious breach” of competition law.
+A communications regulator has fined Royal Mail £50 million for a "serious breach" of competition law.

 Ofcom said the company abused its dominant position by discriminating against its only major competitor for delivering letters, Whistl.